teodosii/react-notifications-component/README.md

 # react-notifications-component

-Highly configurable and easy to use React Component to notify your users!
+Highly configurable and easy to use React component to notify your users!

 ## Demo